genderkit/genderkit/_articles/gamete-storage.md

 - *NHS England*: funding varies by local area based on rules set by your local Clinical Commissioning Group (CCG), with many CCGs now funding treatment.
 - *NHS Wales*: gamete storage is funded for 10 years {% cite walesfertility -l 2 %}
-- *NHS Scotland*: information can be found on [the NGICNS website](https://www.ngicns.scot.nhs.uk/assisted-conception/)
+- *NHS Scotland*: information can be found on [the NGICNS website](https://www.nn.nhs.scot/ngicns/wp-content/uploads/sites/17/2023/04/NSD_GRP_OG_05-Endocrine-and-fertility-preservation-guidance-2022-v0.8.pdf)

+As well as gamete storage, you may also want to research rules about funding for use of the stored material for IVF or IUI treatment.
 The Human Fertilisations and Embryology Authority have details of [costs and funding of gamete collection and storage](https://www.hfea.gov.uk/treatments/explore-all-treatments/costs-and-funding/), including options that may help you reduce costs such as egg sharing and treatment abroad.
 You also can use [their search tool](https://www.hfea.gov.uk/choose-a-clinic/clinic-search/) to find a clinic that will help you.

 There are also a number of private options.
 This will generally cost several hundred for storing sperm, or several thousand for storing eggs.
 There will be extra costs per year you want to store them for.